ICTU/quality-time/docs/src/usage.md

 ![Adding source screenshot](screenshots/adding_source.png)

+Alternatively, you can also copy an existing source or move an existing source to the metric.
+Clicking the "Copy source" or "Move source" button shows a drop down menu with all of the sources to choose from.

 If you add multiple sources for one metric the measurement values of each source are combined to get one measurement value for the metric.
 Usually this means adding up the values, but for some metrics this doesn't make sense and the minimum or maximum value of the sources is used as the metric value.

 #### Editing sources

 After you've added a source, you can change the source type using the "Source type" drop-down menu.
 The available source types depend on the metric type.
-E.g. SonarQube supports the commented out code metric type, but GitLab does not so GitLab is not shown.
+E.g. OWASP Dependency Check supports the security warnings metric type, but GitLab does not so GitLab is not shown.

 By default, the name of the source equals the source type but this can be overridden using the "Source name" field.